ChristianBlevens/FasterWhisperWebApp/README.md

 ### Frontend not loading
 - Wait for "FRONTEND READY" message in terminal
-- Whisper model loads on startup (can take 30-60 seconds)
+- Whisper model loads on startup in GPU mode (can take 30-60 seconds)
 - Don't access `localhost:5000` until this message appears

 ### Docker build fails
 - Ensure Docker Desktop is running
-- Check available disk space (Whisper model is ~3GB)
+- Check available disk space (Whisper model is ~3GB for GPU mode)
 - Try `docker-compose down` then `docker-compose up --build`

 ### GPU not detected
-- App requires NVIDIA GPU with CUDA support
+- If you want GPU mode, ensure NVIDIA GPU with CUDA support is installed
 - Install NVIDIA Docker runtime
-- Check GPU is accessible: `docker run --gpus all nvidia/cuda:11.8.0-base-ubuntu22.04 nvidia-smi`
+- Check GPU is accessible: `nvidia-smi`
+- If no GPU, use CPU mode: `docker-compose --profile cpu up --build`

+### CPU Mode: "Stage 2/3 disabled" error
+- You're running in CPU mode which doesn't support transcription
+- Check if video has transcript in database by running Stage 1 first
+- If no transcript exists, you'll need to switch to GPU mode
+- Restart with: `docker-compose --profile gpu up --build`

+### Which mode am I running?
+- Check the startup logs for "Mode: GPU" or "Mode: CPU"
+- GPU mode shows "All 6 stages available"
+- CPU mode shows "Stages 1,4,5,6 available"

+### How to switch between modes
+- To use GPU mode: `docker-compose --profile gpu up --build` or `docker-compose up --build`
+- To use CPU mode: `docker-compose --profile cpu up --build`

 ### Slow downloads
 - YouTube may be throttling